gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam.md

 ```{=mediawiki}
 {{Note|If you are installing for the first time, you may be prompted for the 32-bit [[Vulkan]] driver package.
 By default [[pacman]] alphabetically chooses {{Pkg|lib32-nvidia-utils}}, which can introduce issues like being unable to use Vulkan at all when you install it by accident for different GPU vendor.}}
 ```
-In order to run Steam on Arch Linux:
+In order to run Steam:

--   You must install the 32-bit version of the [OpenGL graphics driver](Xorg#Driver_installation "wikilink") appropriate for your system.
+-   You must install the 32-bit version of the [OpenGL graphics driver](OpenGL_graphics_driver "wikilink") appropriate for your system.

 -   If not already done [during installation](Installation_guide#Localization "wikilink"), you must [generate the